 For instance:

-- Smaller organizations: Often have fewer resources, so vendor management tasks might be handled directly by business unit managers or even senior management.
+• Smaller organizations: Vendor management tasks might be handled directly by business unit managers or senior management.

-- Larger organizations: Usually have dedicated procurement departments or vendor management offices (VMOs) that specialize in contract negotiation and supplier relations.
+• Larger organizations: Dedicated procurement departments or vendor management offices (VMOs) often specialize in contract negotiation and supplier relations.

 Vendor Risk Management Focuses on Protecting Your Business from Third-Party Risks